-It will soon be 3 years since I transitioned into Product Management full-time.
-Prior to that, here is what my résumé included.
+Three years ago, I transitioned from Customer Success into Product Management full-time.
+Here is what my résumé included:

 - Bachelor’s in Chemical Engineering

 I transitioned into Product Management at BloomReach, a Software-as-a-Service company.
 It was particularly important to me to do Product Management at a company in which Software is the core product.

 In my specific case, the opportunity to transition was a mix of preparation and luck.
 Here I highlight some of the more practical aspects of my transition.
 Mine is one sample journey that didn’t involve going back to school for either Computer Science nor an MBA.

 The reason I quit consulting to join a Silicon Valley startup was to learn how to lead in a startup environment.
 In particular, it was important to me to gain skills that would be relevant when building and growing a new company.

 With three years of consulting experience and working in a Customer Success role at a startup, I had skills to engage successfully with enterprise customers.
 I understood my customers’ businesses and could effectively help the customer crisply understand the product’s value.
 I was fluent in business talk — talking to an executive about ROI, year-over-year growth, market trends, opportunity cost, etc.

 At the recommendation of a mentor, I wrote down what I wanted to do over the next year.
 The things I was most interested in doing.
 I realized that to achieve my goals I had to influence the core product.
 As a software company, the product that carries the most weight in the success of the company.

 To work directly on the product I needed to develop skills to become a PM.
 Specifically, product design and technical skills.
 Developing those skills was within my power.
 I used online resources and, being at a technology startup in Silicon Valley, people around me to learn.